 Simplifying Large-Scale Data Processing

-In modern programming, data is often stored in arrays, lists, or other collections.
-Loops allow each element to be processed one by one without the need to write separate instructions for every item.
-Official Python and MDN documentation explain that iteration is a standard approach for working with data structures.
+Data in modern applications is almost always stored in collections: arrays, lists, dictionaries, and so on.
+Loops allow each element to be processed sequentially without writing separate instructions for every piece of data.
+Python's documentation and MDN Web Docs affirm that iteration is the standard approach for working with data structures like these.

 for (let i = 0; i < 5; i++) {